 - To avoid the repeated construction of 5G network infrastructure and save cost, Multi Operator Core Network (MOCN) network sharing scenario, where only the RAN is shared, has been introduced to the 5G system.
 In the MOCN scenario, when one operator’s 5G core network fails, the service interruption could be minimized by temporarily using the service provided by the core network of the cooperative operator.
 The affected users are not aware of this change and they can continue to obtain service from the PLMN that they have been served by before a Disaster Condition applies.

-- When a Disaster Condition applies to a PLMN due to the failure of the 5G core network and/or 5G RAN, users who are connected to the 5G core network can be informed and register to the EPC of either the same or a different PLMN to resume communication service.

 In addition, the applicability of MINT in extensive use cases is worth investigating.

 The MINT feature's scope was restricted to providing service as a result of failures of the RAN.
 This limitation could be lifted to include failures of the core network, though the scope of this study excludes any network failure that includes the UDR/UDM and AUSF network functionality.
 This expansion of scope would increase the utility of this service to many scenarios that would otherwise result in lack of availability of service.